6 Growth Experiments Sidekick Ran to Improve Retention

 After 7 failed experiments, we went back to the drawing board and we asked ourselves, “is the empty activity stream providing any value to new users?”
 We decided it didn’t.

 So we figured it was worth trying to get them to send more emails instead, and this modal text was the simplest way to test that.
-Ultimately, this message pointed users to a better place to start engaging with Sidekick, and lead to a significant increase in user retention.
+Ultimately, this message pointed users to a better place to start engaging with HubSpot Sales, and lead to a significant increase in user retention.

 How We Improved Long-Term Retention